Githelp-support/githelp/README.md

 To integrate Githelp support into your open source project, follow these steps:

-1. Sign up on [Githelp](https://githelp.app/) and register your repository.
+1. Sign up on [Githelp](https://githelp.app/) and register your repository by sending us a message.
 2. Customize your repo support page to provide users with all the necessary information.
 3. Encourage your repo members to join Githelp to make their support efforts compensated.